oracle-livelabs/database/23cfree/schema-priv-setup/setup.md

 * Create the inventory\_reservations table with the following columns: id, product\_name, quantity, budget (reservable), and a minimum_balance constraint.
 * Insert data into the inventory\_no\_reservations table with two rows: Product A and Product B.
 * Insert data into the inventory\_reservations table with two rows: Product C and Product D.

+### Prerequisites

+In order to do this workshop you need
+* An Oracle 23c Free Developer Release Database or one running in a LiveLabs environment

 ## Task 1: Create Users